ocean1/awesome-thesis/readme.md

 ## Experiments
-Be proactive, carefully choose and defend your next steps, don't be afraid of proposing different solutions.
+Be proactive, carefully pick your next steps, don't be afraid of proposing _and defending_ different solutions.

 ### Designing experiments